-- Offline Presence – Full service brokers have both online with brick & mortar model of working, they have huge offline presence in terms of Branches across the country.
+- Offline Presence – They have both online with brick & mortar model of working, they have huge offline presence in terms of Branches across the country.

-- Research & Advisory – Full service brokers performs a lot of research on various things related to stock market & provide their research work to the clients as an advisory or recommendation service.
+- Research & Advisory – They performs a lot of research on various things related to stock market & provide their research work to the clients as an advisory or recommendation service.

 - Personalised Service – They provides personalised service to each of their client where every client is provided with a dealer & relationship manager who helps them in each step of investment.
 These dealers & relationship managers act as a guide to the client and help them to achieve their goal of investment.